manimino/ducks/docs/how_it_works.rst

 the object indexes for those values.
 Looking up the object indexes for a value or range of values is straightforward.

 That's not the only way FrozenDex maps values to objects, though.
-Just as Dex uses different containers depending on cardinality, so too does FrozenDex.
+Just as Dex uses different containers depending on length, so too does FrozenDex.

 When a value has many associated objects, storing the value repeatedly in an array is clearly inefficient.
 So values that have many objects are stored in a BTree lookup instead.
 The BTree maps values to arrays of object